-The project will continue into summer.
-Contractors continue to work on Manor Street and will continue for several more weeks.
+Contractors continue to work on King Street and will continue for several more weeks.
 The work will take several weeks per block and will require residents to obey No Parking signage.
-Manor Street will have significant lane restrictions during a portion of this project that will entail flagging and detours.
-King Street (Manor to Prince) will follow Manor Street.
+Manor Street restoration will occur in the near future, and parking and lane restrictions will be widespread.
 Please contact Matt Metzler, Deputy Director of Public Works, (717) 291-4777 with any questions or concerns.

 South Prince Street Water Main

-Water Main service tie-over work is ongoing, and will continue through late-April.
-Upon completion of this work, the contractor will perform final trench restorations, as asphalt plants open and material becomes readily-available.
-This work is generally planned between Seymour and Hazel, including intersection work which is tentatively scheduled for the week of April 22nd.
+Water Main work is completed.
+The contractor will perform final trench restorations, scheduled to be completed in June.
+This work is generally planned between Seymour and Hazel, including intersection work.
+This work is being performed in advance of PennDOT paving in 2020.
 Questions should be directed to the Bureau of Engineering at (717) 291-4764.